Alex - stock.adobe.com

 A new trend in ransomware circles is creating an economy that experts liken to the Silicon Valley venture capital scene.

 Ondrej Krehel, CEO and founder of incident response vendor Lifars, said some of the biggest new ransomware gangs, including the now-infamous DarkSide group, have been launched on the back of investments from older, more established operations.
-These investors provide backing in the form of bitcoin or other cryptocurrency, then get a share of the payouts.
+These investors provide backing in the form of bitcoin or other cryptocurrencies, then get a share of the payouts.

 The most notable example of this, Krehel said, is DarkSide.
 The ransomware group made headlines earlier this year when it caused Colonial Pipeline Co. to suspend operations for several days, leading to a brief gas panic for much of the Eastern United States.